alexanderbez/pubsub-challenge/README.md

 There exists a `PubSub` implementation, `BasePubSub`.
 The `BasePubSub` allows for any number of producers to be registered.
 Each producer may publish messages to a single unique topic.
-Internally, the `BasePubSub` creates a single unique consumer per producer, i.e. each producer has a single consumer.
-Clients may then subscribe to messages using a match pattern.
-For each matching topic, the subscription will be added to the consumers list of subscriptions and those messages will be sent out on each subscription channel (which is returned to the client).
+Internally, the `BasePubSub` maintains a list of subscribers.
+Clients may then subscribe to messages using a topic pattern.
+For each matching topic, the subscription will be added to the producer's list of subscriptions and those messages will be sent out on each subscription channel (which is returned to the client).

 Note, the `BaseProducer` type allows for buffered publishing.
 If the buffer/queue is full, the producer will error on `Publish`.